aws-observability/aws-otel-collector/docs/developers/ecs-demo.md

-### Using AWS-Observability-Collector on Amazon ECS
+### Using AWS-OTel-Collector on Amazon ECS

-This example will introduce how to use AWS-Observability-Collector to send application traces and metrics on AWS ECS.
+This example will introduce how to use AWS-OTel-Collector to send application traces and metrics on AWS ECS.
 This instruction provided the data emitter image that will generate OTLP format of metrics and traces data to AWS CloudWatch and X-Ray consoles.
 Please follow the steps below to try AWS Observability Collector Beta.

-* Install AWS-Observability-Collector via Task Definition Template
+* Install AWS-OTel-Collector via Task Definition Template
-* Install AWS-Observability-Collector via CloudFormation Template
+* Install AWS-OTel-Collector via CloudFormation Template

 ### Install AOC via Task Definition Template Steps
-#### Create ECS-AWSObservability IAM Policy
+#### Create ECS-AWSOTel IAM Policy
 1. Open the IAM console at https://console.aws.amazon.com/iam/.
 2. In the navigation pane, choose **Policies**.
 3. Choose **Create policy, JSON**.